What information is collected?

 Some parts of our website let you voluntarily provide personal information, such as your name or e-mail address.
 For example, you can provide us with your contact information to sign up for e-mail alerts or to post comments to our blog.
 We do not collect this information when you visit our website unless you choose to provide it to us.
 When you provide it to us, we only use it for the purposes of communicating with you, furthering our consumer protection activities, and providing information you request.

 The CFPB does not send emails that ask you directly to respond to a complaint against your company, or to submit your own personal information.
+Unless otherwise noted, contact information collected through this website is governed under the Privacy Act Statement.

 Storing and protecting your information